Mike Guevremont

 Live updates, local context, and resident feedback.

-This section brings together live regional news, Mike's Facebook activity, community events, and deeper detail on the Citizen's Communications Committee in one place for residents who want both updates and context.
+This section brings together live regional news, Mike's Facebook activity, and community events in one place for residents who want updates and context without hunting across multiple sources.

 — Regional News